 First, make sure the person you would like to add has a Pressbooks account.
-If they don't, they will need Last update: Aug 15/20 to request one by contacting kathy.essmiller@okstate.edu.
+If they don't, they will need to request one by contacting kathy.essmiller@okstate.edu.
 Accounts can be created for Oklahoma State University faculty, instructors, and students creating or modifying openly licensed teaching and learning resources.
 Requests for accounts not meeting these criteria will be handled on a per case basis.